 In 2019, Cunningham was elected to the National Academy of Medicine, the highest honorary society in the U.S. for researchers in medicine and health.
 The Society for Academic Emergency Medicine also awarded Cunningham with its Excellence in Research Award in 2019.

-Dr. Rebecca Cunningham is the interim vice president for research at the University of Michigan, where she is responsible for fostering the excellence and integrity of research across all three campuses.
+Dr. Rebecca Cunningham is the vice president for research at the University of Michigan, where she is responsible for fostering the excellence and integrity of research across all three campuses.

 She has vast experience as a researcher, administrator, educator and clinician, including more than 20 years spent as an emergency medicine physician at U-M and Hurley Medical Center in Flint, Mich.